 I am an enrolled citizen of the Lac du Flambeau Band of Lake Superior Chippewa Indians, and was raised on the tribe’s reservation.
 I received my A.B. in Chemistry-Biology from Ripon College in 2015 where I was a McNair Scholar and student researcher.
 In 2021, I received my PhD in Biology with a minor in Science & Society from Duke University in 2021.
 During my time at Duke I was an NSF graduate research fellow, a BioCoRE Scholar, an inaugural Race & the Professions Fellow, and I received the 2019 Dean’s Award for Excellence in Mentoring.

-Outside of my work as a researcher, I’m a beginner Ojibwemowin language learner and beadwork artist.
-For the latter, my pieces intersect on Ojibwe styles, non-human animals and plants, and popular culture.
-In Fall 2022, I was elected as general council member for the Lac du Flambeau Tribe for a two-year term.
+Outside of my work as a researcher, I’m a beadwork artist where my pieces intersect on Ojibwe styles, non-human animals and plants, and popular culture.
+I was elected to and served on the Lac du Flambeau Tribal Council from 2022 to 2024.

 Concurrently as a junior Science & Technologies Scholar, I’m investigating how human relationships with lakes in the area impact the research in Western institutions, inform (or don’t) natural resource policies and management practices, and the affect the health of non-human animals and plants in these waters.
 I have a particular interest performing this work through an Indigenous STS lens.